adamthiede/bluefin/README.md

 # How-To:

-0. Install Fedora Silverblue, Sericea, whatever.
-1. First pin your original deployment:
+1. Install a Fedora Atomic os.
+Preferably the [sway](https://fedoraproject.org/atomic-desktops/sway/download/) one, since it's small and lets you create a user during setup.

 ```
 sudo ostree admin pin 0
 ```

-2. Rebase to the image:
+2. Rebase to the image and reboot

 ```
-rpm-ostree rebase ostree-unverified-registry:ghcr.io/adamthiede/bluefin:latest
+sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/adamthiede/bluefin:latest
+sudo reboot
 ```

-3. Rebase to the image in a verified way??
+3. Rebase to the image again, after it's trusted.

 ```
-rpm-ostree rebase ostree-image-signed:docker://ghcr.io/adamthiede/bluefin:latest
+sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/adamthiede/bluefin:latest
+sudo reboot
 ```

 That's it.

-## What is this?
+# What is this?

 This is an opinionated, customized, Fedora Atomic XFCE.
 It is inspired by [nixbook](https://github.com/mkellyxp/nixbook).
 It's intended for low-spec machines like old chromebooks or celeron/pentium laptops.